Poblano peppers (Capsicum annuum) are a type of chili pepper native to Mexico that can add zing to your meals.

 Dried poblano peppers that are nearly ripe and deep red are known as ancho chilis, a popular ingredient in mole sauces and other Mexican dishes.

 This article provides a complete overview of poblano peppers, including their possible benefits and uses.

 Poblanos are low in calories and rich in fiber and several micronutrients.

-In fact, 1 cup (118 grams) of chopped raw poblano peppers provides (
+In fact, 1 cup (150 grams) of raw poblano peppers provides (

 - Protein: 1 gram

 - Vitamin C: 134% of the Daily Value (DV)

 Poblanos are particularly rich in vitamin C, a micronutrient that also acts as an antioxidant to help fight underlying damage from free radicals, which otherwise may promote disease (

 Dried poblano peppers, or ancho chilis, have higher amounts of vitamins A and riboflavin and other nutrients, compared with fresh poblanos (